How do I find "peer-reviewed" journals and what are they?

 You also may also notice journals referred to as "scholarly" or "academic" or "refereed".
 Peer-reviewed journals are always scholarly, but scholarly journals are not always peer reviewed.
 Peer-review journals may also include articles that are not peer-reviewed, such as an editorial.

-You can find peer-reviewed articles through our website, by using filters on the left for 'article' and then 'peer-reviewed', as well as through our online databases by filtering the results for 'peer reviewed' on the left-hand side of the screen of your chosen database.
+Once you have done a search on Quick Find, you can find peer-reviewed articles by using the filters on the left for 'article' and then 'peer-reviewed'.
+You can also do this on online databases by filtering the results of your search for 'peer reviewed' on the left-hand side of the screen of your chosen database.

 The video from the link below will help with searching on Library databases.
-Note: Login with your Sask Polytech username and password to view the video.
+Note: Login with your Sask Polytech username and password to view the video (please note: our website appearance has changed a little but the search technique is the same).